Sarathns05/Pima_Indians_Diabetes_Project/README.md

 Overview
 ------------

-In this project, the objective is to predict whether the person has Diabetes or not based on various features suach as
+In this project, the objective is to predict whether the person has Diabetes or not based on various features such as

        * Pregnancies: Number of times pregnant

        * Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test